-It is important that Windows users install the SL3 drivers as well as the Scratch Live software.
+It is important that Windows users install the SL4 drivers as well as the Scratch Live software.
 The easiest way to do this is to allow the Scratch Live installer to do all the work.

-- 1. Connect your SL3 before you insert your installation CD.
+- 1. Connect your SL4 before you insert your installation CD.
 When you first connect it, Windows will attempt to install the drivers via the hardware wizard.
 Cancel and close the hardware wizard. - 2.
 Insert the Software Installation CD-ROM.
-Make sure your SL3 is connected first.
 If a window doesn't open automatically, browse to the CD drive.
 Run setup.exe.